OSAS/community-website/source/blog/2014-10-29-up-and-running-with-ovirt-3-5.html.md

 sudo yum install -y ovirt-hosted-engine-setup screen glusterfs-server nfs-utils netstat vdsm-gluster system-storage-manager
 ```

+_I'm experiencing an SELinux issue in which glusterd isn't functional until after a reboot, so go ahead and reboot after installing these packages._

 ## Gluster Preparations

 We need a partition to store our Gluster bricks.
 For simplicity, I'm using a single XFS partition, and my Gluster bricks will be directories within this partition.
 I use system-storage-manager to manage my storage.